Interning for the Molokai Dispatch

 You will be expected to write four to six stories per week and take photos to accompany them.
 You’ll have the opportunity to meet with a range of people from local fishermen to U.S. politicians.
 It will be your responsibility to cover the island’s issues, from school meetings to law suits to environmental concerns.
 A Dispatch reporter does it all, and with humility, too.

-You will be responsible for working closely with clients to design ads, as well as with our editor and reporters to layout content.
-We will be relying on your creative problem-solving ability to make content fit while keeping the paper at a highly aesthetic level.
+You will be responsible for working closely with clients to design ads, as well as with our editor and reporters to lay out content.
+We will be relying on your creative problem-solving ability to make content fit while keeping the paper at a high aesthetic standard.
 You will also be tasked with creating layouts for posters, flyers, business cards and brochures.
 Some of these tasks fall outside of the services offered by the Dispatch; these jobs are usually offered to our layout artist as freelance projects.

 Dispatch internships are in high demand – we sift through 40 to 60 applications for every opening – so if you choose to apply, you’ll need to put your game face on.
 We value thoughtful and original cover letters, good credentials, and personalities that fit with the Molokai spirit.
 We have several internship openings per year which are always posted on JournalismJobs.com – check there before contacting us.